Sunday 19 October 2014

 Latest middle-class careers: hand-make bespoke ordinary things like leather satchels, bicycles or fountain pens.
 I’m not sure how you’ll get organic materials into a bicycle – wooden pedals?
 Wicker basket?
 Hessian panniers?
 Is there a basket shop in East London called “The Wicker Man” yet?

-Why don’t middle-class people open internet cafes?
+Why don’t middle-class people open Internet cafés?
 For the same reason that they can’t learn to tap dance, act in musicals, or become estate agents.
+(Update: Internet cafés have largely gone now everyone has a smartphone.)

-Is the educational end-game that all children should aspire to pass exams, go to uni and get a white-collar job?
+Is this the educational end-game: all children should aspire to pass exams, go to uni and get a white-collar job?
 Who’s going to do the blue-collar jobs?
 We need bus drivers, firemen, shop staff...

 More careers here.